Bryan De La Cruz Player Props: Marlins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the third-best in the league.
+- The Blue Jays pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have a 4.10 team ERA that ranks 13th among all league pitching staffs.
+- The Blue Jays have the 12th-ranked team ERA among all league pitching staffs (4.04).

-- The Blue Jays allow the third-most home runs in baseball (103 total, 1.4 per game).
+- Blue Jays pitchers combine to give up the third-most home runs in baseball (103 total, 1.4 per game).

-- Kikuchi makes the start for the Blue Jays, his 15th of the season.
-He is 6-2 with a 4.31 ERA and 71 strikeouts through 71 2/3 innings pitched.
+- Gausman makes the start for the Blue Jays, his 16th of the season.
+He is 6-3 with a 3.01 ERA and 121 strikeouts in 92 2/3 innings pitched.

-- The lefty last pitched on Thursday against the Baltimore Orioles, when he went 4 2/3 innings, allowing two earned runs while giving up six hits.
+- His most recent appearance was on Saturday against the Texas Rangers, when the righty tossed six innings, surrendering one earned run while giving up four hits.

-- The 32-year-old has an ERA of 4.31, with 9 strikeouts per nine innings, in 14 games this season.
-Opponents are batting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.